handsom3j4ck/SimpleIptv/README.md

 ## 🏁 Disclaimer

-**SimpleIptv** is a proof-of-concept tool for detecting and testing IPTV portal configurations.
-It is **not designed to exploit vulnerabilities** but to help understand network behavior and improve security.
+**SimpleIptv** is a **fully functional brute-force tool** for detecting and testing IPTV portal configurations.
+It is **not a proof-of-concept** — it is designed to perform real-world MAC address scanning and account validation.

 Always act responsibly.
 Unauthorized access to systems you do not own or have permission to test is a crime.